Richardson, Edgar Preston, b. 1902 d. 1985

 The E.P.
 (Edgar Preston) and Constance Richardson papers were donated to the Archives of American Art by E.P.
 Richardson in 1958 and 1960; by Constance Richardson in 1985, and by Martha Fleischman in 2003.
 An additional letter to E. P. Richardson from Edith Wilkinson was donated by Wilkinson in 1957.

 Funding for the processing of this collection was provided by the Smithsonian Institution Collections Care and Preservation Fund.

 How to Use this Collection

 - Read the Finding Aid for this collection

 - Small portions of the papers and several individual letters that were previously cataloged as separate collections are also available on microfilm reels 2803, 267, 3470, and D10.
 Material available on this legacy film includes letters from Hazel J. Lewis from Macbeth Gallery, exhibition catalogs, financial records, and clippings (267); two illustrated letters to the Richardson's from Charles Culver (2803); letters to Richardson from the Hoosier Salon Patrons Association and from Lloyd Goodrich (3470); single letters from Sigfried F. Aram, Charles Sheeler, and Edith Wilkinson (D10), and a holiday card from Carl Ruggles (D10).
 The legacy microfilm is available for use and interlibrary loan.

-- Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
+- Use of original material requires an appointment and is limited to the Archives' Washington, D.C.
+Research Center.
 Contact References Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.